UnKnownnPasta/terminal-game-go-brr/README.md

 # terminal game go brr

-coded in python\n
+coded in python
-character is a 👨,
+character is a 👨
-environment is a bunch of squares, you move in it.
+environment is a bunch of squares
+you move in it.